Have you ever looked at your Bible and wondered, “How do we know that these 66 books, and no others, comprise the inspired Word of God?”

 • And finally, the book of Revelation was written by the Apostle John.

-Every book of the New Testament was written under apostolic authority—either by an apostle or someone closely linked to their apostolic ministry.
-Thus, we submit to these books because they come from Christ’s authorized representatives.
+Every book of the New Testament was written under apostolic authority—either by an apostle or someone linked to apostolic ministry.
+Thus, we submit to these books because they originate from Christ’s authorized representatives.
 In submitting to them, we are submitting to the Lord Himself.

-The reason the canon is closed is because there are no longer any apostles in the church today, and have not been since the end of the first century, when the foundation age of the church ended (cf. Eph.
+The reason the canon is closed is because there are no longer any apostles in the church today.
+And there have not been any since the end of the first century, with the conclusion of the foundation age of the church (cf. Eph.
 2:20).

 So, why these 66 books?